Bourré: Rules

 Deal then passes to the left.

 There are complex rules about forced plays; a simple example is when someone who has just taken their second trick holds the ace of trumps.
 Since the ace of trumps is unbeatable, they must play it as their next card.
 Similar occurrences are when a player has taken one trick and has both ace and king or (more complex) ace, queen and jack.
 This is sometimes called the "cinch win" rule.
 If it is a "cinch" that you will win, you must win immediately by laying down the winning cards all at once.
 While the rules themselves are simple in theory, details about forced plays can make Bourré challenging for even a skilled player.

-The "must play to win" rule can have contentious results if a player is playing "nice", trying to keep others from bourréing.
+The "must play to win" rule can have contentious results if a player is playing "nice", trying to keep others from going bourré.
 Most games disallow such "nice" plays; players must attempt to bourré as many other players as possible.
 As Bourré is a game with imperfect information and gamesmanship is expected to trump rules-lawyering, care should be applied to any analysis of rounds when looking for such "nice" plays.